How to Trade Options for Beginners

 The next decision is to determine what type of order you would like to put in.
 If you purchase an option with a market order, it will likely be filled at a price close to the ask price.

 If you put in a limit order, you can set the price you would like to purchase at.
 The limit price sets the maximum you are willing to pay (or minimum to receive if selling an option).
-For example, if the option is trading at $12.50 but you don’t want to pay more than $11.50, you can set a limit order for $11.50 and the trade will only be executed if the option drops to that price or below.
+For example, if the option is trading at $135 but you don’t want to pay more than $130.
+You can set a limit order for $130, and the trade will only be executed if the option drops to that price or below.

 Duration of the Order

 Another important step in trading an option is to choose whether you’re opening a new position or closing an existing one.
 Then after that, you can set the duration of the trade.

 If you select the good until cancel option, this tells the brokerage that the price you set is good until you manually cancel it.
-In other words, it keeps the order valid until it’s filled and the stock is actually bought, or until you cancel the order.
+In other words, it keeps the order valid until it’s filled, and the option is actually bought.
+Or until you cancel the order.

-You can also set cancel dates.
+You can also set specific cancel dates.
 So if you select day order, the order will be valid until the end of the trading day.
 At that point, if the option was not purchased, the order will be automatically canceled.

 Next Step in Learning How to Trade Options for Beginners

-One of the most important steps to learning is applying what you learn.
-You can practice option trading with virtual platforms like the one shown in the video above.
-Or you can put some real money on the line with online brokers.
+One of the most important steps to learning is applying what you learned.
+Online trading simulators, like the one shown in the video, are a great, risk-free place to start.
+Or if you think you’re ready, you can put some real money on the line with online brokers.